Hussainhyh/IoT/README.md

 # Predicts-hand-movements-and-detects-writing-Iot-

-## #First you should creatE Microsoft Azure account
+## #First you should create Microsoft Azure account

 ### #In the Iot central application create new app then add the device(MXCHIP Devkit)
 Follow the link bellow for more details